 Can’t we come up with some sort of resin or epoxy that is indestructible?
 Isn’t there some genius out there come up with these seemingly simple solutions?
 Probably not sexy enough to spend one’s time on.

 Maybe we should reestablish our priorities?
-Wouldn’t that be out of this world?
+Wouldn’t

 The cost to the US alone is pegged at over $300 billion.